 Yesterday we decided to stay another night here, so today, we have an extra day here to do some excursion, and we decided to go to Santa Cruz.
 But first thing first, since we’re leaving this place tomorrow, we need to book a bus ticket.
 Once I finished my breakfast, we went looking around, but it didn’t take us long to sort it out because there’s plenty of travel agent around in San Pedro.
 We bought it from Nexway Travel near the Alegre Pub, and it cost $23 per person.

 The boat trip to Santa Cruz cost 20 GTQ, and the ride took about 53 minutes because we stopped many times taking and dropping passengers from San Juan, San Marcos and other docks.
-It’s an
+It’s another beautiful day today, so far while we’re in Lake Atitlan, we always had a sunny blue sky.

 It was a great exercise walking uphill to the village.
 The people there were friendly, always plastering a smile on their face.
 The houses built close to one another, we could see children playing around with their neighbours, and the animals roaming freely in their property.